Bruno Coceani: World War II

 In the night between 29 and 30 April 1945, as the Yugoslav People's Liberation Army was penetrating into the outskirts of Trieste, the local Committee for National Liberation started an uprising against the German occupiers.
 In the previous days Coceani had proposed to Cesare Pagnini and, through the latter, to Carlo Schiffrer, one of the main leaders of the local CLN, to unite all the Italian forces in an anti-Yugoslav function in an attempt to try to stem the advance of Tito's forces, thus allowing the Western Allies to precede them in the occupation of Trieste.
 A few years later Coceani would write that Mussolini himself had given him the order to act in this sense: "The order given by the Duce was to make contact with the exponents of the liberation committee, with all the Italian parties, even with the Communists, in order to create a bloc of the Italian forces against the annexationist designs of the Slavs."
-On April 4, 1945, Coceani had asked Mussolini for support in the defense of Trieste, and for the same purpose he had sent emissaries to Rome in order to contact the royalist government in the south in an attempt to obtain help for the defense of the eastern border.
+On April 4, 1945, Coceani had asked Mussolini for support in the defence of Trieste, and for the same purpose, he had sent emissaries to Rome in order to contact the royalist government in the south in an attempt to obtain help for the defence of the eastern border.
 Admiral Raffaele de Courten, Chief of Staff of the Italian Co-belligerent Navy, had answered positively, and a landing by forces of the Regia Marina, with the support of the Decima Flottiglia MAS and of other RSI troops, had been planned, with or without Allied intervention; the plan however failed due to British opposition made this plan fail.
-On 10 April the mayor Pagnini held an organizational meeting of five hundred Italians in the town hall, with the aim of uniting all Italian forces, avoiding attacks on the Germans – who as long as they defended the city against the Yugoslavs were to be considered allies – and transfer all powers to the CLN when the Germans left.
+On 10 April, the mayor Pagnini held an organisational meeting of five hundred Italians in the town hall, with the aim of uniting all Italian forces, avoiding attacks on the Germans, who, as long as they defended the city against the Yugoslavs, were to be considered allies – and transfer all powers to the CLN when the Germans left.
 It was decided that the 1,800 men of the Civic Guard would have also passed under the command of the CLN.